Vacuum pipe scale and residue removal

 B) Use of bleaching or disinfectant agents

-👎No proven effect on system efficiency
+👎 No proven impact on system efficiency

 C) Use of strong acids by closing the vacuum system